natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

     Error occurred:  UNIQUE constraint failed: dhcp.mac
     Error occurred:  UNIQUE constraint failed: dhcp.mac

-Now we make a separate script that deals with sending queries to database and displaying results.
+Now we make a separate script that sends queries to database and displays results.
 It should:

 * expect parameters from user: